-- 8.1 Bids will be evaluated in terms of the point system as laid out in the Preferential Procurement Policy Framework Act, 2000 (Act No 5 of 2000) and the its regulations. - 8.2 The amendment of evaluation criteria, weights, applicable values and/or the minimum qualifying score for functionality after the closure of bids should is prohibited as this will jeopardise the fairness of the Supply Chain Management system of the municipality. - 8.3 Both the 80/20 and 90/10 preference points systems shall be used as stipulated in the Preferential Procurement Policy : - 8.4 Contract award notice - a) This is undertaken once the adjudication has been finalised and the Accounting Officer has made an award, the successful/unsuccessful tenderers are notified in writing. - b) The following information on the successful bids above R200 000 (including all applicable taxes) should be made available on the Municipality website: - i.
+7.1 Contract award notice

+- a) This is undertaken once the adjudication has been finalised and the Accounting Officer has made an award, the successful/unsuccessful tenderers are notified in writing. - b) The following information on the successful bids above R200 000 (including all applicable taxes) should be made available on the Municipality website: - i.
 Contract number and description; - ii.
+Name(s) of the successful bidder(s), the contract price(s).

+7.2 Debriefing

-Name(s) of the successful bidder(s), the contract price(s). - 8.5 Debriefing - a) Bids are not available for perusal by the public.
+a) Bids are not available for perusal by the public.
 Any bidder should when requesting it in writing, be provided with full debriefing for his/her own bid.

-9. APPROVAL OF BIDS NOT RECOMMENDED

-- 9.1 If a bid other than the one recommended in the normal course of implementing the supply chain management policy is approved, the reasons for such a decision must be approved and recorded and must be defendable in a court of law. - 9.2 The Accounting Officer must further notify the Auditor-General, the Provincial Treasury and the National Treasury, in writing of the reasons for approval of any bid not recommended. - 9.3 The above does not apply if a different bid was approved in order to rectify an irregularity.
+- 8. APPROVAL OF BIDS NOT RECOMMENDED - 8.1 If a bid other than the one recommended in the normal course of implementing the supply chain management policy is approved, the reasons for such a decision must be approved and recorded and must be defendable in a court of law. - 8.2 The Accounting Officer must further notify the Auditor-General, the Provincial Treasury and the National Treasury, in writing of the reasons for approval of any bid not recommended. - 8.3 The above does not apply if a different bid was approved in order to rectify an irregularity.

-10. UNSOLICITED BIDS
+9. UNSOLICITED BIDS